artrz/vsc-unix-file-stats/README.md

 * `fileStats.hints.basenameOnly`:       Displays only the resource's basename when requesting the permissions.
 * `fileStats.hints.maxNames`:           The maximum names to display when requesting the permissions.
 If more items than this value are selected, they will appear as ' and X more'

 ## Release Notes

 See the [changelog](./CHANGELOG.md).

 ## Contributing

 First of, thanks for your interest in helping out!

-This repository uses ESLint and [Stylistic](https://eslint.style/) to ensure the code quality.
 Lefthook is configured to automatically perform tasks on pre-commit and pre-push hooks.
+To install the git hooks in your repo clone run `npm run prepare`, this way, [the configured hooks](./lefthook.yml) will be automatically executed.

-Execute `npm run prepare` to install the git hooks in your cloned repo.
-[Commitlint](https://commitlint.js.org/) is integrated as a github workflow to ensure consistent commit messages on PRs.
+There's also a [github workflow](./.github/workflows/semantic-pull-request.yml) to ensure consistent commit messages on PRs using [Commitlint](https://commitlint.js.org/).

-### Pre-commit

-Before committing, eslint will run on staged files.
-If everything is ok, the commit messages will be linted too using the default conventional configuration.
-See [commitlint.config.mjs](./commitlint.config.mjs) for a cheat sheet on how to use the types or [https://cheatsheets.zip/conventional-commits](https://cheatsheets.zip/conventional-commits) for a detailed explanation.

-### Pre-push

-Before pushing, a package audit is going to be performed to verify there are no risky packages as dependencies.
+## Versioning and releasing

+Use `npm run bump` to increment the version and update the changelog and commit the changes.
+To "undo" a bump, use `npm run debump [THE GENERATED TAG]` which undoes the commit and deletes the tag.
+Finally, run `npm run publish` to push the changes along with the new tag and build the theme so it's ready to be uploaded.

 ## License